Lavve/ha-lucide-iconpack/README.md

 ### Example

-Example of Lucide iconpack in a lovelace card:
+Example of HA Lucide iconpack in a lovelace card:

 ```yaml
 entities: